memgraph/docs/cypher-manual/clauses/merge.md

 +-----------+
 ```

-Multiple relationships can be matched or created with `MERGE` in the same query.
+Multiple relationships can be matched or created with `MERGE` in the same query:

 ```cypher
 MATCH (p1:Person { name: 'John' }), (p2:Person { name: 'Anna' })